Company Rebranding Services

 Therefore, it is vital that your customers can see and understand what you can now do for them, even if that means reiterating what you have always done.

-If you have added services or products into your company, then make sure that this is obvious, while on the other hand, if you no longer provide a particular service, then this should also be stated.
+If you have added services or products to your company, then make sure that this is obvious, while on the other hand, if you no longer provide a particular service, then this should also be stated.
 The ideal situation would be to describe your brand to someone in less than 10 seconds.

 Communication is vital; therefore, if people cannot tell what you can do for them, they will go and look elsewhere – Brand loyalty and promise are often tricky.